rreichhard/Data_Science_Portfolio/NFL All-Pro Logistic Regression/README.md

 - Consider adjusting target variable to be binary as currently it is an ordinal integer 0-10

+## Support and Feedback

+For support or to provide feedback, email robert.reichhard@gmail.com

 ## Acknowledgements

  - Thank you to Bellevue University and Professor Williams for your feedback and instructions